A circuit of cosmic energy

 Hand-dyed cotton, acrylic, monofilament, steel, repurposed e-waste, rope and house paint

-"A Circuit of Cosmic Energy" is an ongoing conceptual installation.
-Consisting of several large nets, it is a woven offering, an altar, a prayer, and a testament to my connection to the ocean goddess Yemayá and the challenges faced by South Florida due to rising sea levels.
+Consisting of several large nets, this installation is a woven offering, an altar, a prayer, and a testament to my connection to the ocean goddess Yemayá and the challenges faced by South Florida due to rising sea levels.
 Created from hundreds of net weavings begun in 2021, the work is a mediation through repetitive action.
 Layered and tied together, the weavings utilize various materials, including monofilament warps, cotton crochet wefts, hand-dyed cotton yarns, and repurposed wire cords and rope.
-I also consider the aesthetics of "ghost nets" – abandoned fishing nets that become entangled with debris in the ocean – representative of our destructive relationship with the ocean and serve as a reminder of our actions.
+I also consider the aesthetics of "ghost nets" – abandoned fishing nets that become entangled with debris in the ocean – representative of our destructive relationship with the ocean.

-With rising sea levels threatening the very existence of Miami, the nets act as a poignant prayer, a plea for protection and a reminder of our interconnectedness with the natural world.
+With rising sea levels threatening the very existence of Miami, the nets act as a poignant prayer and plea.

 Next